pma1999/prompter/README.md

 Prompt Perfection is an advanced, open-source web application for crafting, refining, and perfecting prompts for Google's Gemini models.
 It provides a rich, interactive workspace that supports both text and multimodal image generation, helping users translate their creative ideas into high-quality, model-ready prompts.

-*(Suggestion: Add a screenshot or GIF of the application in action here.)*

 ## Key Features

 -   **Interactive Refinement:** Instead of just writing a prompt, engage in a "creative consultation" with an AI assistant that asks clarifying multiple-choice questions to fill in missing details and improve your prompt.